-The smoking ban was introduced in Scotland when I was 15 years old.
-I had almost completely forgotten what it was like before the ban existed.
+The smoking ban was introduced in Scotland when we were 15 years old.
+We had almost completely forgotten what it was like before the ban existed.

-Then I moved to Czech and the memories came floating back like a puff of smoke in a crowded room.
+However, after moving to Czech, the memories came floating back like a puff of smoke in a crowded room.

 Czech is one of the very last countries in the EU which hasn't introduced the smoking ban yet, it gets talked about in parliament but thats as far as it seems to go (perhaps the MP's stop the discussions for a cigarette break?)

-Until I moved here I had no idea the amount of flavoured tea that existed.
+Until we moved to Czech, we had no idea the sheer variety of flavoured tea that existed.
 Raspberry, ginger, summer fruits, winter berries, cinnamon and honey, peach and a personal favourite of mine, cherry.

-I never used to drink anything except English Breakfast but now I will be trying to cram as many boxes of flavoured tea as possible into my suitcase when I leave.
+We never used to drink anything except English Breakfast but now I will be trying to cram as many boxes of flavoured tea as possible into my suitcase when we leave.

 Did you know the Czech Republic produces some incredible wine?
 Probably not, as Czechs actually drink more wine than the country can produce, which means there isn't much left to export.
 The wine produced in the southern region of Moravia, is some of the best I've ever had and throughout the summer months there are endless wine festivals to enjoy.
 I thought New Zealand had ruined me when it came to wine, but I am very proud to say that the Czech Republic can certainly hold it's own.

-Having worked in both the UK and New Zealand, I have become accustomed to grabbing a sandwich and eating it at my desk, who doesn't love a Tesco's meal deal?
+Having worked in both the UK and New Zealand, we had become accustomed to grabbing a sandwich and eating it at my desk, who doesn't love a Tesco's meal deal?
 However, Czech's take their lunch seriously.
 Not only do most people eat out for lunch, but pretty much every restaurant provides at least two course lunch menu.
 Even in the height of summer, you will find people eating steaming hot soup followed by some delicious Czech meat and dumplings.
-I don't know how I will ever readjust to sandwiches again..
+After living in Czech Republic I don't know how I will ever readjust to sandwiches again..

 Czech's have a reputation for not being the friendliest of nations.
-In fact they recently came 3rd in a poll of the most unwelcoming countries to expats in the world; so when I moved here I was a little apprehensive about what to expect.
-However, after living in Brno for over 1 year, I can honestly say Czech people are actually incredibly warm and welcoming.
-Although they may have a tough exterior and sure, the waitress who just served your table may not have smiled.
-But I do believe they are a nation with very big hearts, you just need to get to know them.
-I have formed some life long friendships during my time here, adjusting to a new country and language is never easy but the people I have met have made this one of the most incredible experiences I've had.
+In fact they recently came 3rd in a poll of the most unwelcoming countries to expats in the world; so after moving to Czech Republic, it's safe to say we were a little apprehensive about what to expect.
+However, after living in the Czech Republic for over 1 year, we can honestly say Czech people are actually incredibly warm and welcoming.
+Although they may have a tough exterior and sure, the waitress who just served your table may not have smiled, we do believe they are a nation with very big hearts, you just need to get to know them.
+We have both formed some life long friendships during our time here, adjusting to a new country and language is never easy but the people we have met have made this one of the most incredible experiences we've had.